marciaj-sp1/HealDB/readme.md

     - Queries the ClinicalTrials.gov v2 API using the English name of each active ingredient.
     - Retrieves NCT ID, study title, conditions, interventions, and outcome measures.
     - Inserts data into a working table and exports it as CSV and JSON grouped by active ingredient.
+### Use Case Attempts (Experimental)

+These exploratory use cases were implemented and tested but ultimately not incorporated into HealDB due to data quality issues or strategic changes.
+They remain documented for transparency and future reference.
+Outputs can be found in the `_attempts` folders.

+- **PubChem + MeSH Disease Co-occurrence**
+  - **Purpose**: To identify diseases associated with active ingredients by linking PubChem co-occurrence data with MeSH descriptors.
+  - **Approach**:
+    - RDF data from PubChem was loaded into Fuseki.
+    - SPARQL queries linked PubChem CIDs → DZIDs → MeSH IDs.
+    - MeSH API was used to enrich disease data.
+  - **Why it was discarded**:
+    - Co-occurrence in PubChem reflects shared mentions in articles, not clinical relationships.
+    - Generated hundreds of vague or irrelevant associations (e.g., for "Hesperidin").
+    - No therapeutic or causal logic was present.
+    - Mapping to MeSH did not filter noise effectively.
+  - **Decision**: Replaced by ClinicalTrials.gov integration, which offers validated associations between compounds and clinical conditions.

+- **IUCN Integration in R**
+  - **Purpose**: To retrieve conservation status and threats for plant-based ingredients using the IUCN Red List API v4 via R.
+  - **Approach**:
+    - Species names from DCB classified as "PM" (plants) were queried.
+    - Results included category, extinction risk, geographical scope, and threats.
+    - Developed in R due to authentication issues with Python at the time.
+  - **Why it was migrated**:
+    - Integration in R worked well but lacked alignment with the rest of the Python-based pipeline.
+    - Authentication problems with Python were resolved later.
+  - **Decision**: Script was kept in `_attempts` as a historical record; a newer Python version was implemented.

 ## **RDF Schema**
 Scripts that convert the relational structure of HealDB — based on the DDLs